PX4/PX4-Devguide/en/ros/mavros_offboard.md

 # MAVROS *Offboard* control example

+This tutorial shows the basics of *Offboard* control with MAVROS, using an Iris quadcopter simulated in Gazebo/SITL.
+At the end of the tutorial, you should see the same behaviour as in the video below, i.e. a slow takeoff to an altitude of 2 meters.

 > **Caution** *Offboard* control is dangerous.
 If you are operating on a real vehicle be sure to have a way of gaining back manual control in case something goes wrong.

-The following tutorial will run through the basics of *Offboard* control through MAVROS as applied to an Iris quadcopter simulated in Gazebo with SITL running.
-At the end of the tutorial, you should see the same behaviour as in the video below, i.e. a slow takeoff to an altitude of 2 meters.
+<span></span>
+> **Tip** This example uses C++.
+Similar examples in Python can be found here: [integrationtests/python_src/px4_it/mavros](https://github.com/PX4/Firmware/tree/master/integrationtests/python_src/px4_it/mavros).

 <video width="100%" autoplay="true" controls="true">
 	<source src="../../assets/simulation/gazebo_offboard.webm" type="video/webm">
 </video>

 ## Code

 Create the `offb_node.cpp` file in your ROS package (by also adding it to your `CMakeList.txt` so it is compiled), and paste the following inside it:
 ```cpp
 /**